StratusLab/documentation/users-tutorial/src/main/markdown/09-customized-images.md

 to do this, either a self-signed one or one from a provider.)
 Once signed, it can be uploaded to the Marketplace via the browser or the `stratus-upload-metadata` command.

+You can see what this XML file looks like by downloading one from the Marketplace.
+Choose an appliance, click on the "More..." link and then on the "XML" button at the bottom of the page.
+The metadata contains the size of the appliance, a number of checksums, and other descriptive information.
+An important element is the signature, that allows the validity of the information to be checked.